 If you have already mastered material offered in one or more courses at Elmhurst College, you may qualify to earn credits using the experiential learning portfolio.
 Students enroll in SPS 100 Prior Learning Assessment Theory and Practice, an 8-week, online, 3-semester-hour educational planning course.
 The course teaches you how to assess and document your learning from outside the college classroom and assemble a successful portfolio.
 After completing SPS 100, students have six months to submit up to three portfolios for faculty members, with expertise in your subject matter, to assess.
 Each portfolio submitted and approved counts towards one approved elective at the College.
 Students may receive a maximum of 12-semester-hours (3-course-credits) after successfully completing three portfolios.
 Tuition for SPS 100 is assessed at the current tuition rate and course credits may count toward financial aid hours.
 For a complete list of approved Elmhurst College courses, contact the School for Professional Studies.

-NOTE: Only students enrolled in an accelerated degree completion program at Elmhurst may register for SPS 100.
+NOTE: Only students enrolled in a degree completion program at Elmhurst may register for SPS 100.
 Students must have approval to take this course.
 Contact the School for Professional Studies prior to registering for the class.

 If you have completed course work through non-collegiate agencies—including the federal government, professional associations, military services, or unions—you may be eligible to earn non-Collegiate instruction credit.
 For example, you may be able to earn credit for computer classes, for classes in health and safety, for interpersonal communication training, or for course work leading to a real estate license.